vulcainjs/vulcainjs.github.io/docs/reference/security.md

 You can defined many scope for a same handler by seprating them with a comma.

+!!!info
+    Security context propagation

+    Bearer token is used to propagate along all vulcain service requests the security context.
+A bearer token is automatically created for every request with basic or api key authentication.

+    Each bearer token encapsulates user properties (name, displayName, scopes and tenant) available from the ```requestContext.user``` property.

 ## Scope definition format

 Scope name is composed by the domain service name and the defined name.